OpenTabletDriver/opentabletdriver.github.io/site/_wiki/FAQ/Linux.md

 ### In desktop environment {#multi-monitor-fix-in-de}

-- Find your desktop environment's tablet settings page and, if possible, map the virtual device to all screens,
+- Find your desktop environment's tablet settings page and, if possible, map the virtual device to all screens
-- Set your intended area in OpenTabletDriver.
+- Set your intended area in OpenTabletDriver

 Note that some desktop environments might not allow for such a configuration.

 ### In OpenTabletDriver {#multi-monitor-fix-in-otd}

-- `Right click` the display area editor,
+- `Right click` the display area editor
-- Select `Set to display` -> `Virtual Display`,
+- Select `Set to display` -> `Virtual Display`
-- Save or apply your settings,
+- Save or apply your settings
-- Set your intended area in your desktop environment's settings.
+- Set your intended area in your desktop environment's settings

 ## Tablet is working but there is no pressure {#artist-mode}